 You can delete any question from the survey.
 However, completed and submitted survey responses of the deleted question is shown until the time it was available.
-The subsequent survey response will not record the data for the deleted question.
+Hereafter , users will not have the option to view and respond to this question.

 - Data Analysis

-The survey data will corrupt in the following situations:
+The survey data will become corrupt in the following situations: